Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Introduction

-Prior work addresses aspects of this problem from three directions, but each leaves significant gaps. \textbf{\textit{(1) Explicit reasoning without guaranteed faithfulness.}} Chain-of-thought and decomposition-based methods encourage step-by-step reasoning~\cite{wei2022chain,khot2023decomposed,zhou2023leasttomost,yao2023react}, but the resulting traces are not grounded in the retrieved evidence; under noisy retrieval, models may bypass relevant documents and produce plausible-looking but unfaithful rationales~\cite{lanham2023measuring,turpin2023language}. \textbf{\textit{(2) Post-hoc grounding without structured reasoning.}} Citation and verification mechanisms introduce evidence signals such as document-level citations or consistency checks~\cite{gao2023enabling,wei2025instructrag,li2025ragddr,tutek2025measuring,arakelyan2025flare,sui2025fidelis}, yet these are typically applied after generation or enforced only at the answer level, leaving intermediate reasoning steps unstructured and difficult to audit at scale. \textbf{\textit{(3) Outcome-level optimization without process supervision.}} Reinforcement learning approaches optimize reasoning and generation~\cite{asai2024selfrag,li2025r3rag,chen2025mmoa}, but most rely on coarse outcome-level rewards tied solely to final answer correctness, providing weak credit assignment for multi-hop traces and no supervision over intermediate reasoning faithfulness.
+Prior work approaches this problem from three directions, but none directly optimizes faithful post-retrieval reasoning traces. \textbf{\textit{(1) Reasoning without faithfulness guarantees.}} Chain-of-thought and decomposition-based methods encourage step-by-step reasoning~\cite{wei2022chain,khot2023decomposed,zhou2023leasttomost,yao2023react}, but the resulting traces are not necessarily grounded in retrieved evidence; under noisy retrieval, models may bypass relevant documents and produce plausible-looking but unfaithful rationales~\cite{lanham2023measuring,turpin2023language,paul2024making}. \textbf{\textit{(2) Grounding as post-hoc verification.}} Citation, evaluation, and verification mechanisms introduce evidence signals such as document-level citations or consistency checks~\cite{gao2023enabling,es2024ragas,wallat2025correctness,tutek2025measuring,arakelyan2025flare,sui2025fidelis}, yet they generally evaluate completed outputs or operate at the answer level, leaving intermediate reasoning difficult to audit at scale. \textbf{\textit{(3) RL without fixed-evidence trace supervision.}} Reinforcement learning methods optimize retrieval, reasoning, or generation using answer- and relevance-based rewards~\cite{asai2024selfrag,li2025r3rag,chen2025mmoa}, but primarily supervise retrieval/search trajectories or final outcomes rather than the semantic faithfulness of structured answer-generation traces over a fixed evidence set.